kenchuka/kenchuka/README.md

 ## Payment Method
 - Preferred payment: Bitcoin or other alternative cryptocurrencies.
 - Discretion and client anonymity guaranteed.

+To maintain professionalism and reduce time spent on unproductive discussions, a non-refundable fee of 0.00235 BTC (approximately $250 USD) must be paid before any detailed discussion or consultation.

 ## Professional Experience & Skills